UNOTeaching/project-grounding/README.md

 | graph     | Computes and prints the dependency graph of a logic program |
 | sccs      | Computes and prints the strongly connected components of a logic program |

-None of these commands will not work when you first download the framework.
+None of these commands will work when you first download the framework.
 You will need to implement the algorithms in ```algorithms.py``` to make them work.
 Once you have completed an algorithm, you can test it by running ```grounder.py``` with the corresponding subcommand.
 For instance, you can use the command
 ```sh
 python grounder.py ground tests/ex/hc/{encoding.lp,instance01.lp}
 ```